zachvin/labelling-instructions/README.md

 * Generally speaking, try to extend previously existing bounding boxes and do not create new ones.
 In the event that a person is recognized for a few frames but that recognition is dropped, click on the bounding box in a frame where it exists, navigate to the next frame where it does not exist, and use the `Toggle keypoint` button to make it appear.
 This way we can avoid making too many unique IDs.

 * There may be some instances where a person may be labeled as `person_X` but several frames later becomes `person_Y`.
 This is not a problem.
 Use whichever ID is easiest to label with according to the note above.

+* When you're done, click `Update` to save your annotations.
+Go back to the project overview screen and select `Export` and export the project in JSON format.
+Please rename the file based on your match, round, segment, and confidence intervals in this format: `match10r1_seg2_yd0.2_annotated.json` and upload to `/afs/crc.nd.edu/group/cvrl/czajka/crane3/raite/annotators/completed`.
+Thank you for your help!